 After making that analogy, I find myself reminded of Portal, where the game indirectly taught you how to deal with Turrets by teaching you the basics one step at a time.
 A great tutorial like Portal’s is a rare treasure, but let’s be clear: if you can’t arrange a perfect tutorial, there are other routes the game could have taken.
 The early Final Fantasies had whole Beginner’s Centres full of good advice for new players!

-Because CoM doesn’t explain its systems very well, lot of the strategy I’m trying to relay here in this Retrospective is the experience of large parts of the Kingdom Hearts community working together over a long period of time to beat a weird, opaque system into submission.
+Because CoM doesn’t explain its systems very well, lot of the strategy I’m trying to relay here in this Retrospective is the sum total of the Kingdom Hearts community working together over a the past decade-plus to beat a weird, opaque system into submission.
 These guiding principles will carry one through most of the early game.
 Set up your deck so you don’t have to think about it.
-Make it so your Hi-Potion is always followed by a pair of Keyblade cards, so that you can boost its strength.
+Make it so your Hi-Potion is always followed by a pair of Keyblade cards, so that you can Combo them to boost the potion’s strength.
 And we’ll talk about advanced combo tactics once we get into Sleights.
 Sure, sure, you’ll still panic.
 Panic is part of the game.
 One day a Creeper Plant will play one of its 7-cards and you’ll jam three random cards into a combo just to flip it off.
 Just make sure you don’t lose anything precious on card #1!

 Related subject while we’re here.
 Since you are losing cards each time you use a combo, there’s another threat you’ve got to watch out for.
 What happens if you start running out of cards you can actually reload?
 Well… that’s honestly a sign of your impending death.
 Remember when I said CP had more to do with your survival than HP?
 I meant that.
 With a good deck, you can stop taking HP damage entirely.
-With a deck that’s been drained by combo attacks, you’re screwed.
+With a deck that’s been drained by combo attacks, you can’t do anything, literally.

 In 3D versions running out of cards isn’t a guaranteed death knell, though you’re still in a downright awful state.
 Once you’re really, really, really low on cards, the Pluto Friend Card might make an appearance.
 Pluto’s job is to “dig up” your lost cards.
 Most players will never need him (hell, even finding him can be a pain, because he’s still random and Friend cards seem to show up less and less as a fight goes on, aka the time it takes you to run out of cards!), but if things are going terribly, he’s a sight for sore eyes.